 Who is at Risk for Asbestos Exposure?

 More than 3,000 cases of mesothelioma are diagnosed each year in the U.S., according to the Mesothelioma & Asbestos Awareness Center (MAAC).
 Early diagnosis can improve overall prognosis.
-Therefore, workers who may have been exposed to asbestos should be aware of the symptoms of mesothelioma, which include shortness of breath, coughing, fatigue, fever, chest pain, and weight loss.
-However, there is currently no cure for mesothelioma and the MAAC reports that most patients live between 6 months and two years after diagnosis.
+Therefore, workers who have been exposed to asbestos should be aware of the symptoms of mesothelioma.
+Although there are no signs of asbestos exposure before the disease develops, symptoms may include: